denizgursoy/gotouch/src/customize/template-project.md

 	io.WriteString(w, "Server got the request\n")
 }
 ```
-Template project address is written to properties YAML.
+Template project address will be used in properties YAML.
 Template project can be in a git repository and the URL of `.git`
 repository can be used in a properties YAML.

-Template can be compressed as `.tar.gz` file with [package command](../commands#package).
+Template can also be compressed as `.tar.gz` file with [package command](../commands#package).
 Compressed `.tar.gz` file can be hosted
-in HTTP server and the URL to `.tar.gz` can be used in a properties YAML.
+in HTTP server or in a git repository and the URL to `.tar.gz` can be used in a properties YAML.

 ::: tip
 The suggested way to store template projects is to host all template projects in one git repository.
 For every template